Board of Directors & Staff

 B8FDFA18-B12D-4ED8-B99B-F72E105C126A

 Although Molly grew up in the Green and White Mountains of Vermont and New Hampshire, the peaks of Colorado were calling.
 She has been working in education for the past few years but uses any chance she can to spend time on the trails.
 Molly can usually be found running up Berry Picker in Vail or springing over to Moab to get some desert riding in (and eating post-ride potato chips).
-She is stoked to be part of the TCC this season!
+She is stoked to be part of the VVMTA team and out on our trails.

 Bob Edits 2 - 52_Original